submariner-io/submariner-website/src/content/community/releases/_index.en.md

 * The Globalnet controller now employs Kubernetes leader election to ensure proper continuity during fail-over and avoid potential race conditions.
+* Removed the `dedicated-gateway` flag from `subctl cloud prepare` that was previously deprecated in v0.15.0.
+To deploy without dedicated gateways, use the Load Balancer mode instead.
+* Removed the `generic` option from `subctl cloud prepare` that was previously deprecated in v0.15.0.
+To label gateway nodes, use
+  `subctl join` instead.

 ## v0.16.3 (January 11, 2024)